AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc.md

 ## Step 3.
 Create and distribute the patch

-Once you have built and bundled your game project with the DLC packages included, you have to create a new patch for the game.
+Once you have built and bundled your project with the DLC packages included, you have to create a new patch for your app.
 This new patch includes a patch bundle for each of the new packages that you have created for your added content.

 The patch may also involve one or more patch bundles for other pre-existing content packages, if you needed to update any of the gameplay resources in those other packages in order to support the new DLC.
 For example, if you had to add new script calls to load and unload the DLC package as shown above.

-For details on how to create a patch for your game, see ~{ Patching your game }~.
+For details on how to create a patch, see ~{ Patching your app }~.

 ## Using DLC bundles in non-bundled mode

-If you are running the game from data that is compiled but not bundled, you may get the following error:
+If you are running the engine with data that is compiled but not bundled, you may get the following error:

 > Package not loaded: packages/test_dlc